sazanik/myelino-test/README.md

 2. **Axios**: For handling HTTP requests and interactions with external APIs.
    - Used for calling endpoints and managing API responses.
    - Basic setup is included for quickly making API requests.

----

-## Developer Instructions

-1. **State Management**: Use a global state management solution of your choice (e.g., Redux, Zustand, or Context API) to handle application-wide data, such as user sessions, API responses, and any other shared data.
-2. **TypeScript**: Use TypeScript to define types based on the structure of API responses, ensuring type safety across the app.

-3. **Project Structure**: Follow modular and organized folder structures for easier maintenance:

-   - `components/`: Reusable UI components.
-   - `app/screens/`: Separate file for each screen in the app.

-4. **Figma Design Reference**: Implement screen layouts as specified in the provided Figma file.

----

-For any issues or questions, refer to the documentation of the pre-installed packages or contact the project maintainer.